milenap11/cpa-finder/README.md

 <a href="https://cpa-finder-390658509291.herokuapp.com/">CPA Finder</a>
 </details>

-## :rocket: Walkthrough

-Welcome to Nomad Nest: a site created to assist digital nomads.
-Pick a location and we'll help you getting settled in your new home away from home.
-We'll provide and book recommended stays, assist with visa requirements, offer information about transportation, co-working spaces and more.
-Explore our list of destinations and find reviews posted by digital nomads.
-Are you ready to buckle up?

 ## :pencil: User Stories

 - As someone who is need of a new CPA for advice or submit their taxes, I want to easily find one in my area, instead of relying on word of mouth.